iobio-zjut/Pathfinder/README.md

 Please Follow the below steps to install and configure Pathfinder:

-- Download Rosetta3.10 source package from https://www.rosettacommons.org/software/.
+- Download Rosetta3.10 source package from https://www.rosettacommons.org/software/.(where `$ROSETTA3_stage1`=path-to-Rosetta)
-(where `$ROSETTA3_stage1`=path-to-Rosetta)

 - Replicate the package (where `$ROSETTA3_stage2`=path-to-Rosetta_replocate), two Rosettas are used for stage 1 and stage 2 respectively.

-- Copy and paste "tools" and "flags" from "code/" folder in Pathfinder package to work directory.
+- Copy and paste "tools" and "flags" from "code/" folder in Pathfinder package to work directory.(where `$TOOL`=path-to-tools)

 - Copy and paste ``"ClassicAbinitio.cc"`` and ``"ClassicAbinitio.hh"`` from ``"code/stage1/"`` folder in Pathfinder package to ``"$ROSETTA3_stage1/main/source/src/protocols/abinitio/"`` folder in Rosetta.